Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/menus.rst

 The Specials pop-up menu contains a context-sensitive list of operators.
-It is opened by a button with a down arrow on dark background |specials-button| or with :kbd:`W` in most editors sensitive to the mode.
+It is opened by a button with a down arrow on dark background |specials-button| or with :kbd:`W` in most editors giving quick access to tools sensitive to the editors mode.

 Pie Menus